Baby Yoda merch has finally landed in a galaxy near you (hurry, these will sell out)

 And there are more Funko POP!s on the horizon-- including two "The Child" aka Baby Yoda ones.
 You can expect a normal size and a bigger one to launch very soon and we'll be updating live with pre-orders links.
 Keep in mind that The Mandalorian, IG-11, Kuiil and Cara Dune figures are already out, with varying stock levels.

 - The Child Pop!
-Vinyl Bobble Head Figure by Funko -- Star Wars: The Mandalorian ($12.99; shopdisney.com)
+Vinyl Bobble Head Figure by Funko -- Star Wars: The Mandalorian ($12.99; shopdisney.com or amazon.com)

 We highly recommend ordering sooner than later, this way you can secure your plush.